The Gingerman downtown is my fav:

 The summers here are very hot, and run from around march - oct, which means outside of nicer places you'll frequently find lighter beers, lagers, etc. Beloved for some reason are Lonestar and Shiner Bock.
 Shiner is potable and beats drinking water.
 That's all I'm gonna say about those.
 All of the better breweries seem to offer a good pale ale or IPA thankfully, and experiment frequently with other types as well.

 Microbreweries are becoming more numerous in Austin pretty quickly.
 I've heard that the moonshine laws that prohibited homebrewing were more recently changed in TX than other places so TX folks are playing catchup a little.
 However, they're doing a good job.
 A few of the good ones that come to mind:

 (512) Brewing Company: http://512brewing.com/

-Independence Brewing Company: http://www.independencebrewing.com/ almost 8 years ago
+Independence Brewing Company: http://www.independencebrewing.com/ about 8 years ago

 I recommend Steve's reply.
 It's great.
 The Gingerman is the best place to throw a few back in Austin and in Dallas.

 Chances are, you've had a Shiner in the past.
 Shiner's my default, and the greatest TX beer.
 Shiner's variations don't match the real thing. almost 8 years ago